 - If you are blocking traffic then the first thing you need to do is pull over.
 Next, check yourself and passengers in your vehicle.
 Are any of you injured?
 Check on the other driver and any possible passengers in the vehicle.
 Are any of them injured?
 Then call 911 and let them know the status of everyone that you have checked on.

 - Even if the accident is minor, you want to exchange the following information with the other driver: name, address, email address, phone number, and insurance information.
 If there were other passengers or witnesses then you will want to get their contact information, too.
 Try not to discuss the accident or who may be at fault.
 You want to limit how much you say this other person without an attorney present.

 - When the police arrive tell them exactly what happened the way you remembered.
 Do not speculate about how the accident happened.
 Make sure you get a copy of the police report.

 - Get checked: Even if you think your injuries are minor you will want to get yourself checked by medical personnel because they can identify if you are suffering from a condition injury before symptoms show up later.
 This is especially true in the case of internal bleeding which is severe but may not become apparent for hours.

 When going up against the insurance company’s lawyers you want a strong ally who will fight for you to get fair compensation.
 Their claims adjusters are focused on reducing the payout of your claim, whereas a car accident attorney is focused on you getting the most compensation for your damages.
-At Injury Trial Lawyers, we suggest that you never speak to the insurance company without one of our attorneys present because they will try to get you to say something that can and will be used against you in court, even if you weren’t at fault.
+At Injury Trial Lawyers, we suggest that you never speak to the insurance company without our car accident lawyer El Cajon present as he will try to get you to say something that can and will be used against you in court, even if you weren’t at fault.